 The bottom line for me is that gold has been declared a Tier 1 bank asset by the Bank of International Settlements.
 This means that gold is considered the highest form of bank asset.
 I believe there’s a good chance gold will move toward and over $1400 this year.
 As for a price prediction for the cryptos – it depends on the degree to which the fear of losing money overwhelms the fear of missing out on gains for the momentum-chasing speculators – most of whom are Asian-based.
 We may be approaching that point of no return:

 I find it amusing that the stock market is attributing so much value to the “blockchain” technology.
 In reality, blockchain technology is just a piece of software that increases the degree of security for digital transactions.
 I fail to see how this will revolutionize our lives the way the roll-out of the internet or the implementation of mass production or the invention of the internal combustion engine or the harnessing of electricity changed and affected our daily lives.
 I believe the technology has been egregiously over-hyped by promoters who make unrealistic claims about the potential for blockchain software.
+If you are looking into blockchain as a way to convert eth to btc you may want to look into that site and research into what you can do with your crypto.

 But for now it sure is a great “buzzword” for unscrupulous operators to make a lot of money selling blockchain “snake-oil” to suckers.
 Just add the word “blockchain” to the name of your company and the stock will triple in a day.
 It’s like the dot.com bubble when any stock with “dot.com” in the name of the company soared.
 99.9% of those stocks disappeared completely by 2003.